top of page

 The Confederate 'Swamp Fox' and the Battle of Horse Landing

-Ask any historian what the most noteworthy Civil War battle in Florida was and they might say the Battle of Olustee.
-With nearly 3,000 wounded or killed, it was one of the bloodiest encounters in Florida.
-However, the lessor known Battle of Horse Landing was one of few instances where Confederates suffered no casualties and was also the first battle in United States history where a cavalry unit sank an enemy gunboat.
+Ask any historian what the most important Civil War battle in Florida was.
+They might say the Battle of Olustee.
+Three thousand casualties made this one of Florida's deadliest battles.
+Yet, the lesser-known Battle of Horse Landing is unique.
+The Confederates had no casualties in this battle.
+It was also the first battle in U.S. history in which a cavalry unit sank an enemy gunboat.

 Confederate Forces on the shore of the St. Johns during the Battle of Horse Landing

-Captain John Jackson Dickison, and the men from the Second Florida Cavalry and a battery from the Milton Light Artillery, disabled and captured the Federal gunboat Columbine from Union forces and burned it while it sat grounded on the mud shore.
-Reports of the number of survivors are conflicting, but over 150 men, including twenty-five of the 35th United States Colored Troops were aboard during the attack.
+Captain John Jackson Dickison and his men from the Second Florida Cavalry, along with a battery from the Milton Light Artillery, disabled and captured the Union gunboat Columbine.
+They then burned it while it sat grounded on the mud shore.
+Reports of survivors are conflicting.
+But, over 150 men were aboard during the attack, including 25 from the 35th United States Colored Troops.

-Dickison, also known as the Swamp Fox, the Knight of the White Camellia, War Eagle (to his men) or just plain “Dixie” to Federal troops, held the area west of the St. Johns to such a degree, it became known as “Dixie’s Land.”
+Federal troops called Dickison "Dixie."
+His men knew him as the Swamp Fox, the Knight of the White Camellia, and War Eagle.
+He held the area west of the St. Johns so well that it became known as "Dixie's Land."

-His use of guerilla warfare to raid federal troops and recapture African Americans made him a thorn in the side of Union forces and prevented them from taking control of the St. Johns, an important link in Confederate resupply chain.
+His guerrilla raids on federal troops to recapture African Americans made him a thorn in the side of Union forces.
+They stopped the Union from controlling the St. Johns.
+This component formed a vital link in Confederate supply networks.

 Captain John Jackson Dickison, 1864

-In 1861, Dickison became a Lieutenant under Captain John M. Martin and served in the Marion Light Artillery at Fort Clinch.
-In following year, he was made a captain and created Company H of the Second Florida Cavalry.
+In 1861, Dickison became a lieutenant under Captain John M. Martin.
+He served in the Marion Light Artillery at Fort Clinch.
+The following year, he became a captain and formed Company H of the Second Florida Cavalry.

 The next morning, Dickison and his men ambushed the Columbine when it came within 100 feet of the shore.
 The first shots tore the vessel's wheel chains and destroyed its steam lines.
-Completely disabled, it floated down river before running aground.
+Completely disabled, it floated downriver before running aground.
 The next morning, Dickison’s men ambushed the Columbine when it came within 100 feet of the shore.
 The first shots tore the vessel's wheel chains and destroyed its steam lines.
-Completely disabled, it coasted down river until it ran aground.
-The crew waged a firefight that went on for almost thirty minutes until commanding officer Frank Sandborn raised the white flag and surrendered the ship to Dickison.
+Completely disabled, it coasted downriver until it ran aground.
+The crew fought for almost thirty minutes.
+Then, CO Frank Sandborn raised the white flag and surrendered the ship to Dickison.
 Only 66 of 148 men on board survived.
-Dickison later reported five African Americans wounded, but the high casualties among the Columbine’s crew would make that number unlikely.
-Most prisoners were sent to the notorious Andersonville prison camp.
+Dickison later reported five wounded African Americans.
+But the Columbine's crew had high casualties, so that number seems unlikely.
+The authorities sent most prisoners to the notorious Andersonville prison camp.

-Dickison and his men participated in several skirmishes with Union forces near Palatka in the following months.
+In the following months, Dickison and his men skirmished with Union forces near Palatka.
 On August 2nd, Dickison forced a Union company into surrender.
-Unaware that some of the prisoners had hidden weapons, his own son and fellow soldier, Charles was shot through the heart and killed.
-His second son, Robert Ling Dickison also joined his father’s company toward the end of the war at the age of 14.
+Unaware that some prisoners had hidden weapons, his own son, Charles, was shot and killed.
+His second son, Robert Ling Dickison, also joined his father’s company toward the end of the war at the age of 14.

-Dickison was eventually captured near the town of Waldo and imprisoned.
-After his release he was promoted to Colonel and helped Confederate Secretary of War John C. Breckinridge flee to Cuba by providing him with the lifeboat taken from the Columbine.
+Dickinson fell into captivity close to Waldo, then landed in prison.
+After his release, he was promoted to Colonel.
+He helped Confederate Secretary of War John C. Breckinridge flee to Cuba.
+He did this by giving him a lifeboat taken from the Columbine.

 Sources: